 The OnceHub Business Associate Agreement (BAA) is a legal mechanism for ensuring patient data is adequately protected.
 To be HIPAA compliant, covered entities must sign a BAA with their business associates.
-The OnceHub standard BAA is available to paid Enterprise account holders at no additional cost.
-To execute the agreement, submit a request by contacting our support team.
-View the terms of the OnceHub BAA
+View our Business Associate Agreements

 What are my responsibilities?

 To comply with the terms of the OnceHub BAA, account holders must use our service in a HIPAA compliant manner.
 For example, you should enable account security policies to satisfy the requirements of the HIPAA security rule.
 Users that are not familiar with the HIPAA security rule should follow best practices when securing their OnceHub account.
 Learn more about securing your account

 The OnceHub BAA covers patient data that is stored on our servers.
 Data that is passed to third-parties via integrations is outside our control and not covered by the BAA.
 If you are using third-party integrations you should ensure that the receiving party is compliant with HIPAA.
 For example, if you have a calendar integration with Google, you should make sure that your BAA with Google covers the data transferred from OnceHub.